 Special attributes: Heat and drought resistant; attracts butterflies.

-Plants to try: Mountainside™ ‘Crater Lake', (cool indigo-blue flowers) ‘Candy Stripe’ (white flowers with broad pink stripes), ‘Drummond’s Pink’ (bright pink flowers with deeper pink eyes), ‘Eyeshadow’ (rosy purple flowers with dark-purple eyes)
+Plants to try: Mountainside™ ‘Crater Lake', (indigo-blue flowers) ‘Candy Stripe’ (white flowers with pink stripes), ‘Drummond’s Pink’ (bright pink flowers with deep pink eyes)

 ICE PLANT (Delosperma spp.)

-Don’t let the name mislead you.
 This gorgeous flowering succulent is unfazed by summer heat.
-The common name is inspired by the calcium crystals that form on the leaves of some varieties, imitating the icy look of a heavy frost.
-The narrow, needle-like foliage is covered most of the summer with a showy carpet of vibrantly colored daisy-like flowers.
-Well-drained soil and bright light is all this easy-care ground cover needs to thrive.
+The common name is inspired by the calcium crystals that form on the leaves of some varieties.
+Narrow, needle-like foliage is covered most of the summer with vibrantly colored flowers.
+Well-drained soil and bright light is all this easy-care ground cover needs.

 Height/spread: 3 to 6 inches tall, spreads 12 to 24 inches